Mikitoxo/Mikitoxo/README.md

 - 👋 Hi, I’m @Mikitoxo
 - 👀 I’m interested in creating art in all shapes forms and sizes
-- 🌱 I’m currently learning python(and ,ultiple other languages)
+- 🌱 I’m currently learning python(and multiple other languages)
 - 💞️ I’m looking to collaborate on anything fun that's programmable
 - 📫 How to reach me @literallykito on x.com(twitter)
 - 😄 Pronouns: she/her